readthedocs/readthedocs.org/docs/tutorial/index.rst

 .. note::

-   Read the Docs :ref:`follows some implicit rules <versions:how we envision versions working>` to decide whether to create a ``stable`` version pointing to your new branch or tag.
+   Read the Docs :ref:`follows some rules <versions:how we envision versions working>` to decide whether to create a ``stable`` version pointing to your new branch or tag.
    To simplify, it will check if the name resembles a version number like ``1.0``, ``2.0.3`` or ``4.x``.